If you’re looking around to see what stay at home dad jobs are out there, you’re in just the right place.

-An SEO consultant might also be able to make money blogging in their spare time, as they already know how to make sure their site gets lots of traffic.
+An SEO consultant might also be able to make money blogging or by starting a niche site in their spare time, as they already know how to make sure their site gets lots of traffic.

 If you’re a bit of a tech nerd with knowledge of on-page SEO, keywords and all that, you could soon be raking it in by offering your services as an SEO consultant.

 Find opportunities via social media platforms like LinkedIn, freelancing sites or of course by optimizing your own professional website to make sure you’re the consultant who gets hired.